chuckboyce/Hensley/replit.md

 # Recent Changes

+**December 7, 2025**: Townsend, DE Pillar Page & Image Generation Workflow

+*Client Summary: Added a new community page for Townsend, Delaware with the same professional format as the Middletown page.
+Also established a workflow for automatically generating hero images when creating new area pages.*

+- Created Townsend, DE pillar page at /areas/townsend-de
+- AI-generated hero image showing Townsend's rural-suburban character
+- Updated pillar page content brief with image generation instructions
+- Added implementation workflow documentation for future area pages

 **December 6, 2025**: AI-Enhanced Search Engine Visibility

 *Client Summary: Your property listings now include AI-written descriptions optimized for Google and AI search engines.
 This helps your listings appear in more search results and provides better answers when people ask AI assistants about homes in your area.*